AxolStudio/STLGameDevRoundUp/CONTRIBUTING.md

 Ultimately, we want to err on the side of inclusion.
 If you think you have a piece of news, a video, a project, or anything that you think would be of some interest to the *St Louis Game Development Community* [**SLGDC**], then we encourage you to share!
 If it turns out not to be appropriate for some reason, we can always remove it and speak to you about it.
 Don't be afraid to share!

+*DO NOT SPAM!* Do *not* keep sharing news about the same *Project* every issue.
+Do not try to promote something completely outside the scope of this website.

 #### Who is a *Community Member*?

 It is important to know who we consider a *Community Member* for the purpose of drawing some kind of line on the map for the sake of brevity.
 Again, these are *loose guidelines* and if you think you are *close enough* to count, you're welcome to!